 How to Make Stuffed Pepper Casserole

-- After it simmers stir in the cheese, top with more and put it under a broiler for a minute or two for it to melt.
+- Add the cheese.
+Stir in the cheese, allowing it to melt, and then add some to the top.
+Put it under a broiler for a minute or two for it to melt.

 Seasonings